 With so many services and apps to explore, you've probably experienced difficulty in managing them or even completing basic tasks.
 Luckily for you, there's a single tool available that acts as an ultimate automation service for all your internet-connected things.

 What is IFTTT?

-It's changed a lot in recent years, however.
+It's changed a lot over the years, however.
 Currently, with IFTTT, you can connect all your "services" together so that tasks are automatically triggered and completed.
 There are numerous ways you can connect all your services - and the resulting combinations are called "Applets".